PJTeel/Unit4-Front-End/README.md

 In this project I have created a full stack web application to showcase my miniature oil paintings.
 At this point, I am able to display five paintings on cards on the Home page.
 Clicking on a card will open a new Show page containing additional information on that painting.
 The Show page provides additional pictures, a description of the painting, and its size.

 I have also included an AboutMe page.
 This contains a little information about me.
+The page also provides a map of my location.
 It also contains a form for a person to send me an e-mail.
 At this time, the e-mailing function is not implemented.
-The page also provides a map of my location.
+It is on my list of enhancements.

 Currently, this app does a nice job of displaying my paintings.
 Long-term, I would like to add functuality that allows people to purchase paintings directly off the site.
+Until I get that functionality working I would like to provide a link to my etsy shop on this website.

+In addition, I would like to add a gallery page to display paintings that I have sold and/or completed to demonstrate my wide range of subjects.
+My long-term plan is to specialize in painting pet portraits.
+When I start doing this, I would like to have the ability to compare my final painting to the photo provided.

+I would also like to include a section on either the Home or AboutMe page to list any upcoming art shows I will be participating in.

+This app is deployed at: https://paula-unit4-front.herokuapp.com/

 <!-- **To avoid retyping too much info.
 Do a search and replace with your text editor for the following:** -->